Gateway Trail Iron Bridge

-The Gateway Trail Iron Bridge is a historic camelback truss bridge on the Gateway State Trail in Stillwater Township, Minnesota, United States.
+The Gateway Trail Iron Bridge is a historic camelback truss bridge on the Gateway State Trail in Grant, Minnesota, United States.
 The bridge has stood in three locations in Minnesota.
 Its main span was built of wrought iron in 1873—before steel became the preferred material for metal bridges—and erected in Sauk Centre in Central Minnesota.
 Designated Bridge No. 5721, it was refurbished and moved in 1937 to rural Koochiching County in northern Minnesota, where it became known as the Silverdale Bridge.
 It was relocated to its present site in east-central Minnesota in 2011 and renamed Bridge No. 82524.
 It was listed on the National Register of Historic Places in 1998 for its state-level significance in engineering.
 It was nominated as a rare example of a wrought iron truss bridge with ornamental detailing.

 Description

 The historic main span of the Gateway Trail Iron Bridge is a camelback through truss of pin-connected wrought iron.
 It spans 160 ft in eight panels.
 Its bracing members are decorated with ornamental latticework.
 It originally had a wood deck but was given a lightweight concrete deck during the 2011 relocation to accommodate equestrian use.
 The side railings were retained from its 1937 iteration, though respaced according to modern safety standards.
 Although it was a visual departure from its historic appearance, cables were strung above the railings to protect horseback riders and bicyclists from being thrown off the bridge in the case of an accident.